 As much or as little as you choose.
 Cransley Hospice Trust has a wide range of volunteering options available to suit most people’s work/life retirement commitments - some volunteers help regularly and others once in a while.
 Some roles do require specific time commitments and these are clearly stated in the role description.

 This will depend, to some extent, on the type of volunteer role you wish to apply for, but whatever your skills, we aim to find a volunteer role for you!

 Many of our volunteer roles do not require you to have any experience or specialist skills, just your time, energy and enthusiasm and a commitment to our cause.
 Some of our volunteering opportunities require you to have particular skills, but these will be clearly stated in the role description.

-As well as receiving a warm welcome to Cransley Hospice you will receive a full induction and any relevant training upon commencement of your volunteer role.
-It is important to us that you receive all the information you need to ensure you have a successful and positive experience as a Cransley Hospice volunteer.
+As well as receiving a warm welcome to Cransley Hospice Trust you will receive a full induction and any relevant training upon commencement of your volunteer role.
+It is important to us that you receive all the information you need to ensure you have a successful and positive experience as a Cransley Hospice Trust volunteer.

 Guidance and support is available to all volunteers from your point of contact/volunteer manager.
 The level of training depends on the volunteer role and its specific competencies as outlined in the volunteer role description.

 You can volunteer to support our fundraising team either within the office or out in the community or within one of our shops.
 You can also volunteer within the Hospice itself.